★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Strengthen the EU Magnitsky Regime

-Advocate for broader and more consistent use of the EU Global Human Rights Sanctions Regime against perpetrators of transnational repression — including digital surveillance firms and enablers.
+Broader and more consistent use of targeted sanctions against perpetrators of transnational repression — including digital surveillance firms and corporate enablers.

 Priority 02